matthew-mauger/java-core-demos-and-exercises/README.md

-# This is my collection of Java Core projects.
+# This is my collection of Java Core demos and exercises.